Culture and Experience

 桜の由来-シダレザクラ編-

-It is said that it became the "Kakunodate no Shidarezakura" that has been passed down for many years and remains to this day.
+It is said that this tradition was passed down over the years and eventually became the "Kakunodate Weeping Shidarezakura" that remains to this day.

-Many cherry blossoms are designated as natural monuments in Japan, but it is said that there are few weeping cherry blossoms.
-Of the 450 Shidarezakura , 162 are designated as national natural monuments.
+In Japan, many cherry trees are designated as natural monuments, but it is said that there are few weeping cherry trees designated as such.
+Of the approximately 400 Shidarezakura currently in existence, 162 have been designated as national natural monuments.

-Small white and pink petals that are thinly connected to the supple branches.
-The cherry blossom trees hanging from both sides of the samurai residence are in perfect harmony with the charming castle town.
+Small white and pink petals stretch out along supple branches.
+They blend beautifully with the cherry trees dangling from either side of the samurai residences in this charming castle town.

-The splendid appearance of the 300-year-old Shidarezakura tree, which surpasses Kyo, will soothe the hearts of visitors.
+The splendid appearance of the 300-year-old Shidarezakura, reminiscent of Kyoto, is sure to soothe the hearts of all who visit.

-It seems that it is thought that the weight of the tip part increased as the cell division at the tip of the branch progressed faster, and as a result, the branch naturally turned downward.
-More than 90% of the cherry blossom trees on Bukeyashiki Street are weeping cherry trees, which are a variety of this "Shidarezakura".
+It is thought that the rapid cell division at the tip of the branch causes the weight at the tip to increase, which is why the branch naturally points downward.
+More than 90% of the cherry trees along the samurai residence street are Shidarezakura, a variety of the Edo Higan cherry tree.

 Past flowering information